Derivatives of normal functions in reverse mathematics: From upper derivative to -bar induction

 We can now deduce the connection with the premise of $\Pi^1_1$-bar induction.
 As mentioned before, this part of our argument is similar to Norman's proof that the notion of dilator is \mbox{$\Pi^1_2$-complete} (see~\cite[Annex~8.E]{girard-book-part2}).
 We choose the base theory $\aca_0$ since we will apply the characteristic property of the Kleene-Brouwer order:

-\begin{corollary}[$\aca_0$] An $X$-indexed family $\mathcal T$ of $\mathbb N$-trees is progressive at $x\in X$ if, and only if, $H[x]$ is a dilator. \end{corollary} \begin{proof} By Lemma~\ref{lem:H-0-prae-dil} we already know that $H[x]$ is a prae-dilator.
+\begin{proposition}[$\aca_0$] An $X$-indexed family $\mathcal T$ of $\mathbb N$-trees is progressive at $x\in X$ if, and only if, $H[x]=H[X,\mathcal T,x]$ is a dilator. \end{proposition} \begin{proof} By Lemma~\ref{lem:H-0-prae-dil} we already know that $H[x]$ is a prae-dilator.
 Thus we need to show that the implication

-is equivalent to the assertion that $D^{H[x]}_Z$ is well-founded for every well-order~$Z$.
-Aiming at the contrapositive of the first direction, assume that $Z$ is a well-order such that $D^{H[x]}_Z$ is ill-founded.
-By Lemma~\ref{lem:H-0-alternative} and the characteristic property of the Kleene-Brouwer order we get a branch in the tree $H[x]_Z\subseteq(Z^\bot\times\mathbb N)^{<\omega}$.
-In view of Definition~\ref{def:H-0-alternative} the first components of this branch form an embedding of $\Sigma_x\mathcal T$ into the well-order $Z$, witnessing the premise of the above implication.
+holds if, and only if, $H[x]_Z\cong D^{H[x]}_Z$ is well-founded for every well-order~$Z$.
+Aiming at the contrapositive of the first direction, assume that $Z$ is a well-order such that $H[x]_Z$ is ill-founded.
+By the characteristic property of the Kleene-Brouwer order we get a branch in the tree $H[x]_Z\subseteq(Z^\bot\times\mathbb N)^{<\omega}$.
+In view of Definition~\ref{def:H-0} the first components of this branch form an embedding of $\Sigma_x\mathcal T$ into the well-order $Z$, which witnesses the premise of the above implication.
 The second components of our branch form a branch in the tree $\mathcal T_x$, so that the latter is ill-founded.
-Thus the implication fails and the first direction is established.
+Thus our implication fails and the first direction is established.
 For the other direction we assume that $H[x]$ is a dilator.
-So if the premise of the above implication holds, then $D^{H[x]}_{\Sigma_x\mathcal T}$ is a well-order.
-To conclude we show that the latter allows to embed $\mathcal T_x$.
-This is straightforward if we take $Z=\Sigma_x\mathcal T$ in Theorem~\ref{thm:emd-finite}: Considering the inclusions $\Sigma_x\mathcal T\cap\len(\sigma)\hookrightarrow\Sigma_x\mathcal T$ we see that
+Assuming the premise of the above implication, it follows that $H[x]_{\Sigma_x\mathcal T}$ is a well-order.
+To establish the conclusion of our implication, we construct an embedding of $\mathcal T_x$ into $H[x]_{\Sigma_x\mathcal T}$.
+Define $e:\mathbb N\to(\Sigma_x\mathcal T)^\bot$ by